Defining AggressionVISIT OUR SHOP

 Unspecified onset (i.e. unable to determine at what age the onset of the first symptom was).

-There is no single cause, rather a number of risk factors that may contribute to its development.
-They include:
+There is no single cause, rather a number of risk factors that may contribute to the development of persistent aggression.
+They include::

 Hereditary factors- Certain personality traits inherited from family members can make the child vulnerable.